Back to news

 Tram

-At the start of your tour you will be able to board either the Orange or Purple Wine Tram line along which there are a variety of cellars to visit, from the smaller boutique wineries to the famous cellars that offer organised tours and tastings.
+At the start of your tour you will be able to board the Navy Wine Tram line along which there are a variety of cellars to visit, from the smaller boutique wineries to the famous cellars that offer organised tours and tastings.
 Award-winning wines are in no short supply here either, along with some internationally decorated gourmet chefs.

 With so many options to choose from, time may seem scarce.
-For a leisurely exploration of the area, we suggest visiting up to 4 or 5 of the estates at the most.
-That’s why we’ve put together this handy guide to help you choose your top stops, plan your schedule, and know where to prioritise your time.
+For a leisurely hop-on-hop-off experience of the area, we suggest visiting up to 4 or 5 of the estates at the most.
+That’s why we’ve put together this handy guide to help you choose your top stops, plan your schedule, and know where to prioritise your time before your trip on the Franschhoek wine tram.

 Allee Bleue